Süleyman Hilmi Tunahan

-Hazret Süleyman Hilmi Tunahan (1888, Silistre, Bulgaria – 16 September 1959; Kısıklı, Üsküdar, Istanbul) is the founder of the Süleymancılar Sufi order, a Turkish Islamic scholar, and mystic.
+Süleyman Hilmi Tunahan (1888, Silistre, Bulgaria – 16 September 1959; Kısıklı, Üsküdar, Istanbul) was the founder of the Süleymancılar Sufi order, a Turkish Islamic scholar, and mystic.

 Biography

-Suleiman Hilmi Tunahan was a distinguished figure in Islam, known for his guidance and courage.
+Süleyman Hilmi Tunahan was a distinguished figure in Islam, known for his guidance and courage.
 He dedicated his entire life, which spanned seventy-one years from 1888 to 1959, to the service of Islam.
-His grandfather was Hafiz Qaymaq, and his family traced its lineage back to his great-grandfather Idris Bey, who was a descendant of the Messenger of God.
-During his caliphate, Sultan Al-Fatih sought someone related to the Messenger who was still alive.
-Upon finding Idris Bey, he married him to his sister and appointed him as a khan, or prince, over the Tuna (Danube) region.
-Thus, Idris Bey's title became Tunahan, and he was tasked with collecting taxes.
-Idris held this position, passing it down to his grandchildren until Osman Bey, the father of Suleiman Efendi, came.
+His grandfather was Hafız Kaymak, and his family traced its lineage back to his great-grandfather İdris Bey, who was allegedly a descendant of Muhammad.
+Upon finding İdris Bey, he married him to his sister and appointed him as a khan, or prince, over the Tuna (Danube) region.
+Thus, İdris Bey's title became Tunahan, and he was tasked with collecting taxes. İdris held this position, passing it down to his grandchildren until Osman Bey, the father of Süleyman Efendi, came.
 All of them were scholars.
-Abu Suleiman Efendi was Osman Efendi, who studied in Istanbul and was appointed a teacher at the Satarli School.
-Osman Efendi married and had four sons: Fahmi, Ibrahim, Khalil, and our Sheikh Suleiman.
+Osman Efendi married and had four sons: Fehmi, İbrahim, Halil, and Süleyman.

-Suleiman was born in the village of Ferhatler in Silistra, Bulgaria, in 1888.
-He attended Satarli School with his brothers, where his father was a teacher.
-Distinguished by his brilliance from a young age, Suleiman completed his primary and secondary education at Silistra School before being sent to Istanbul by his father to continue his studies.
+Süleyman was born in the village of Ferhatler in Silistra, Bulgaria, in 1888.
+He attended Satırlı School with his brothers, where his father was a teacher.
+Distinguished by his brilliance from a young age, Süleyman completed his primary and secondary education at Silistra School before being sent to Istanbul by his father to continue his studies.
 His father gave him three pieces of advice: